magumbo/nelson-brochure/exampleSite/content/_index.md

     title: Property management made easy
     description: What take multiple clicks in an old-school property management system is done in a heartbeat in Nelson's web app.
-The system is plugged into the physical property and can manage the workflow remotely
+The system is plugged into the physical property and can manage the workflow remotely.
     image: images/features-02.png
   - subtitle: Nelson App
     title: Complete Guest Management
-    description: 'Make sure guests have a seamless experience from booking to checking out.
-Troubleshooting made easy with intuitive design. '
+    description: Make sure guests have a seamless experience from booking to checking out.
+Troubleshooting made easy with intuitive design.
     image: images/features-01.png
 case_study:
   enable: false
   subtitle: Our Testimonials
   title: Don't take our word for it
-  description: 'Nelson has powered innovative hotel and apartment rental businesses
+  description: Nelson has powered innovative hotel and apartment rental businesses
-    in Scandinavia since early 2000s. '
+    in Scandinavia since early 2000s.
   image_left: images/testimonials-01.png
   image_right: images/testimonials-02.png
   testimonials_quotes: